A Variant of AIC based on the Bayesian Marginal Likelihood: Simulations

-First, we confirm that $\IC_{\pi,1}$, $\IC_r$, and the BIC are consistent.
-Figure \ref{fig:consistency} shows the number of simulations that select the true model among 1000 realizations of the regression model with constant variance.
-The resuls show that each criterion is consistent.
+\textbf{[Experiment 1]} First, we confirm that $\IC_{\pi,1}$, $\IC_r$, and the BIC are consistent.
+We consider the regression model with constant variance for two cases of the values of regression coefficients $\bbe = (1,1,1,1,0,0,0)^t$ and $\bbe = (1,1,0,0,0,0,0)^t$, namely $p_\om = 7$ and $p_*=2$ or $p_*=4$.
+We also control the signal-to-noise ratio (${\rm SNR} = \left\{ {\rm var}(\x_i^t\bbe) / {\rm var}(\ep_i) \right\}^{1/2}$) at 1, 3, and 5.
+Note that ${\rm var}(\x_i^t\bbe) = p_*$.
+We select a best model by each criterion among all subsets of the full model, that is, we consider $2^7 - 1$ candidate models.
+Figure \ref{fig:consistency} shows the number of simulations that select the true model among 1000 simulations.
+The results show that each criterion is consistent.
 When the data are noisy (i.e., the SNR is weak), $\IC_r$ does not perform as well as $\IC_{\pi,1}$ and the BIC in terms of selecting the true model.
 Although we omit the detail, the results for the AR(1) model are similar to those of the model with constant variance.